pluskid/Mocha.jl/docs/tutorial/cifar10.rst

 ..
 [1] All the CIFAR-10 example related code in Mocha could be found in the ``examples/cifar10`` directory under the source tree.
-..
-[2] And you are lack of disk spaces.
-Or you are generating a huge amount of extra transformed data with very cheap operations, such that loading pre-generated data is much slower than generating them on the fly.

 Computation and Loss Layers
 ---------------------------